cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 The meat of the subject, that is.
 To create the game in place of `// TODO: Handling the message`.
 What does it take?

 1. Decide on how to create a new and unique game id: `newIndex`.
-See [how to build your own chain](../5-my-own-chain/01-index) for more details, and not further clutter this section.
+See [how to build your own chain](../5-my-own-chain/01-index) for more details, so we avoid diving too deep in this section.
 2. Extract and verify addresses, such as:
     ```go
     red, err := sdk.AccAddressFromBech32(msg.Red)